CleverTap/clevertap-unity-sdk/README.md

   Note:
   On adding the Firebase Unity SDK it might cause your AndroidManifest.xml to be overriden.
 If that occurs, make sure to revert it your original manifest file.

+- Add latest `Play Services Resolver` package from [here](https://github.com/googlesamples/unity-jar-resolver).
+Ignore if it's already there in the project.

 - Run `Assets` > `Play Services Resolver` > `Android Resolver` > `Resolve Client Jars` from the Unity menu bar to install the required google play services and android support library dependencies.